Nives Meroi

-Nives Meroi (born 17 September 1961 in Bonate Sotto) is an Italian mountaineer and a climbing writer.
-On 11 May 2017 she completed the ascent to the summits of all 14 eight-thousanders using the alpine style of climbing and without supplementary oxygen.
+Nives Meroi (born 17 September 1961 in Bonate Sotto) is an Italian mountaineer.
+On 11 May 2017 she completed the ascent of all 14 eight-thousanders using the alpine style of climbing and without supplemental oxygen.

 Climbing career

-All of Nives's (and Romano's) 8,000 m climbs to the summits of eight-thousenders were completed without supplementary oxygen and without use of sherpas.
+All of Nives's (and Romano's) climbs to the summits of eight-thousanders were completed without supplementary oxygen and without use of sherpas.